 Learn more about the Pediatric Advanced NeeDs Assessment and Care Team (PANDA).
 You can also contact PANDA directly by calling 202-476-4256.

 Tracy’s Kids is an art therapy program just for oncology patients.
 We help kids “just be kids,” by offering art as a way for patients and families to express and distract themselves.
-Services are available to children all ages and their families in the Art Room of our outpatient clinic and at the bedside.
+Services are available to children of all ages and their families in the Art Room of our outpatient clinic and at your child's bedside.

 - Anxiety or fears about needles or other medical procedures

 - Problems getting along with friends or talking about illness

 - Trouble swallowing pills or refusal to take medicine

 Each of our cancer programs has its own dedicated social worker.
 These social workers offer a breadth of knowledge about pediatric cancer conditions and the treatments we offer.